camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 We propose to simply delete all users and re-create them afterwords.
 SQL statements are included in the migration scripts.
 This typically make sense, as Camunda has some powerful [Authorization mechanism](https://docs.camunda.org/manual/7.5/user-guide/process-engine/authorization-service/), so you have to create authorizations properly if you want to use users and groups.

+Technically you can migrate users and groups, but you are currently on your own creating the required scripts.
+If there is a big demand, we might add them later on.

 A second possibility is to [disable authorizations](https://docs.camunda.org/manual/7.5/user-guide/process-engine/authorization-service/#enable-authorization-checks) at all.

 If you use LDAP note that the [Camunda LDAP Identity Service](https://docs.camunda.org/manual/7.5/user-guide/process-engine/identity-service/#the-ldap-identity-service) is pretty close to Activiti, but you have to adjust it according to the documentation.